 There are several pathways available to become registered as an RDA (Registered Dental Assistant).

 (1) The applicant successfully completed a dental assisting program, accredited by the Commission On Dental Accreditation of the American Dental Association or approved by the board, within one year of application.
+You will need to have your official transcript sent from your college and submit a copy of your diploma.

 (2) The applicant was certified by the Dental Assisting National Board within one year of application.: